 Applicants to Composition must submit a portfolio of representative works (and recordings, if available).
-Composition applicants for DMA and Harvard/NEC will be screened for invitation participate in an interview.
+Composition applicants for DMA and Harvard/NEC will be screened for an invitation to participate in an interview.
 Composition applicants to all other programs will be reviewed based on the submitted portfolio only; an interview is not required.

 Musicology and Music Theory applicants must submit materials that demonstrate preparedness for graduate studies.
 There is no performance audition for Musicology and Music Theory applicants, but finalists will be asked to arrange a remote interview with faculty.